janekhuong/pokemon-game/README.md

 - **HTML5 Canvas**: For rendering the game world and animations.
 - **JavaScript**: Core logic for player interactions, battles, and game mechanics.
 - **CSS**: Basic styling for the game layout.

-## Acknowledgements

-This project was created with the help of a tutorial by Chris Courses on YouTube.
-Check out the original video [here](https://www.youtube.com/watch?v=yP5DKzriqXA&t=612s).

 ## Future Enhancements
 - Implement an option to pick from a variety of starter Pokémon